big-o/materialcv/README.md

 See a live demo [here](https://big-o.github.io/materialcv).

 The layout follows a simple card-based format on most desktops.
-The colour can easily be changed by editing the theme properties in `_config.yml`:
+The colour, section headers etc. can easily be changed in `_config.yml`:

 <img src="./img/web.png" alt="web" height="300px" />